top of page

 Learn how to make a custom knife sheath out of buckskin.
 There is a course fee of $10 (payable to instructor) to cover the cost of the buckskin.
 All other materials (except knife) will be provided.
 Due to the time constraints of a workshop a small to medium sized knife is recommended.
 Must provide your own knife, the one you are building the sheath for. (may not be exactly as shown)

-Candle Making
+Bread Making

-Pucker-toed Moccasins
+Pucker-Toed Moccasins

 Always nice to have footwear appropriate to the times.
 Must have strong hands and use leather tools.
 There will be an additional $10 for materials.

-© 2024 by West Coast Rangers.
+© 2026 by West Coast Rangers.
 Powered and secured by Wix

 Special Thanks to Kerry Young for designing the WCR Logo and Dave Lackmanec for refining it.